dotnet/wpf/src/Microsoft.DotNet.Wpf/specs/tooltip.md

 Henceforth it will be `Int32.MaxValue` (~25 days).
 When this "infinite" value is specified, the implementation may choose to honor it literally by closing the tool tip after 25 days, or to honor it in spirit by disabling the timer-dependent logic.

+**InitialShowDelay property**.
+This property's default value is not documented.
+In previous versions it was obtained from the OS via the [SPI_GETMOUSEHOVERTIME](https://docs.microsoft.com/en-us/windows/win32/api/winuser/nf-winuser-systemparametersinfoa) system parameter.
+On many OS this is 400 msec, which is considered too short.
+Henceforth it will be 1000 (1 second).

 **Typing Ctrl to dismiss the tooltip**.
 This response is triggered by the KeyUp event, and only if no other keys have been pressed since the KeyDown event.